 The Zags take a leap into the top five here after a best-case scenario offseason in regards to departures, as none of Killian Tillie, Rui Hachimura or Zach Norvell even so much as tested the NBA draft waters.
-Rising senior point guard Josh Perkins did have shoulder surgery, however, and the Bulldogs will need a full recovery from him to reach their potential in 2018–19.
+Rising senior point guard Josh Perkins did have shoulder surgery, however, and the Bulldogs helped shore up that position's depth with a July addition of grad transfer Geno Crandall.
 Keep an eye on rising sophomore wing Corey Kispert.

 5. North Carolina

 Getting Luke Maye back for his senior season was huge for the Tar Heels.
 He makes for three returning starters, while No. 3 recruit Nassir Little should slide into Theo Pinson’s departing wing spot.
 The biggest question here is still at point guard, where Joel Berry must be replaced, but if North Carolina gets the necessary growth from the likes of Garrison Brooks and Sterling Manley down low, Roy Williams will have a stacked frontcourt.

 De’Andre Hunter’s early decision to return to Charlottesville a little a month after his crushing March injury was big for the Cavaliers.
 Virginia now returns three starters (Kyle Guy, Ty Jerome and Jack Salt) plus the ACC Sixth Man of the Year in Hunter, who should now slide into a starting role.
 Replicating last season’s historically good defense will be tough, but the Hoos should once again be very strong on that end and could see players like Guy and Hunter take the next step offensively.

 Previous Rank: 11